linuxgnuru/lcd-mp3-web/README.md

 libmpg123
 mpg321

+You'll also need wiringPi which can be found here: http://wiringpi.com/download-and-install/

 This is all from memory, so if I've missed anything, (i.e. it won't compile for you) please let me know so I can update this list.